Rules Do Change

 Example: curriculum (singular) and curricula (plural).

 In “the old days,” you may have been scolded for starting a sentence with but, and, or because.
 But you wouldn’t have deserved that scolding.
-Just make sure that if you start sentences with these words, you follow them with independent clauses.
+If you start sentences with these words, it’s usually a good idea to follow them with independent clauses.

 But she would never say such a thing!

 Because of this bee sting, my arm is swollen.

 Posted on Friday, December 1st, 2006, at 8:54 pm